How to include an ORCiD in your online submission to a Taylor & Francis journal

 An ORCiD (note the iD in there) is a digital identifier that distinguishes you from every other researcher, no matter how common your name is.
-It ensures you and your research activities can be easily identified, meaning you get the credit for all the work you do.
+It makes sure you and your research activities can be easily identified, meaning you get the credit for all the work you do.
 Plus it’s free and takes just 30 seconds to do.

 Once you have an ORCiD it can be tied to, and integrated in, your research activity.
 That includes in the journal articles you publish.

 That means people can use it to see what else you’ve published and what other research activities you’re been up to (such as grant submissions or book chapters), showcasing your professional activities.

-1. Register online at orcid.org
+Register online at ORCiD.

-2. Start to build your ORCiD record with your professional information and link to your other online profiles such as Scopus, LinkedIn, Twitter or ResearcherID.
+Start to build your ORCiD record with your professional information and link to your other online profiles such as Scopus, LinkedIn, Twitter or ResearcherID.

-3. Include your ORCiD on your webpage, when you submit publications, apply for grants, and in any research workflow to ensure you get credit for your work.
+Include your ORCiD on your webpage, when you submit publications, apply for grants, and in any research workflow to ensure you get credit for your work.